-In general, Master of Business Administration (MBA) degrees are considered a worthy investment—specifically for people who are pursuing a career in business
+In general, Master of Business Administration (MBA) degrees are a worthy investment—specifically for people who are pursuing a career in business.
+Learn more about what to do with an MBA and the benefits of getting one.

 Along with the potential financial benefits, many corporate recruiters consider an MBA degree an asset because of the job skills degree holders commonly possess.
 Additionally, participating in an MBA program can set you up with lucrative networking opportunities and business contacts via your school’s career placement programs, your classmates, and your program faculty.

 That being said, some factors make some MBA programs more worth the investment than others.
-Here, we’ll break down how you can conduct a cost/benefit analysis to determine whether getting your MBA can offer the return on investment you’re looking for.
+Learn more about what to do with an MBA, MBA benefits, and how you can conduct a cost/benefit analysis to determine whether getting your MBA can offer the return on investment you’re looking for.

 Having an MBA can be a respectable credential to add to your resume, signaling a high-value skill set that many hiring managers look for in employees.
 Additionally, MBA programs offer unique career and networking resources reserved for students and space for building beneficial long-term relationships.

 Earning your MBA can qualify you for higher salaries and more job opportunities.
-According to a 2022 survey of corporate recruiters, the Graduate Management Admissions Council (GMAC) projected that MBA graduates working at US companies would earn a median annual salary of $115,000 in 2022.
-Non-MBA degree holders were projected to earn much less: $75,000 for bachelor’s degree holders [1].
+According to a 2024 survey of corporate recruiters, the Graduate Management Admissions Council (GMAC) projected that MBA graduates working at US companies would earn a median annual salary of $120,000 in 2024.
+The GMAC projected non-MBA degree holders to earn much less: $69,320 for bachelor’s degree holders [1].

 Additionally, hiring projections remain strong.
-Ninety-four percent of US-based recruiters surveyed expected to hire MBA graduates in 2022, and 97 percent of US-based recruiters anticipate their hiring demand for business school graduates to increase or remain stable over the next five years [1].
+Ninety-two percent of US-based recruiters surveyed expected to hire MBA graduates in 2023, and 92 percent of US-based recruiters anticipate their hiring demand for business school graduates to increase or remain stable over the next five years [1].
 Another GMAC report found that 86 percent of 2022 MBA graduates were employed upon graduation, a 6 percent increase from the 2021 class [2].

 Your anticipated post-MBA starting salary can fluctuate based on factors such as industry, location, years of experience, and school attended.
 Learn more about MBA salaries to better understand your earning potential.